nunomourinho/ForensicVMServerAndClientDocs/docs/user/start_vm.rst

    c) Press the start button to initiate the virtual machine.

 These three methods ensure that you can initiate the forensicVM from various points in the system.
-This flexibility can be particularly useful in different scenarios depending on your particular needs and preferences.
-Please consult the user manual or reach out to the support team if you need additional assistance.